-Effective date of information, unless otherwise noted: October 1, 2018 to September 30, 2019.
-The online Academic Calendar is the University's official statement of regulations, policies, programs, requirements, and course descriptions for the 2018-19 academic year.
+Effective date of information, unless otherwise noted: September 30, 2019 to October 4, 2020.
+The online Academic Calendar is the University's official statement of regulations, policies, programs, requirements, and course descriptions for the 2019-2020 academic year.
 It is each student's responsibility to know and comply with all requirements and policies included in this Academic Calendar.